Quick Answer

 Mississauga's first-submission deficiency rate runs around 50%, better than Toronto's 60% but still high.

-Top rejection reasons we see at Konstruction Group:
+Top rejection reasons Konstruction Group sees:

-- zoning by-law 0225-2007 non-compliance, most common is rear-yard setback at 7.5 m for additions
+- zoning by-law 0225-2007 non-compliance, most often rear-yard setback at 7.5 m for additions

 - missing P.Eng seal on structural drawings